 4. The microorganism passes through the correct entry site.

 1. Direct contact- spread by direct contact with infected blood or body fluids from one person to another

 2. Indirect contact- touching blood soaked gauze or contaminated equipment.

 3. Airborne- a person coughs or sneezes

 1. Through mucous membranes- mouth nose, eyes, ears and genitals.

 3. Through non-intact skin- skin cuts, scratches, scrapes, burns, rashes, blisters, acne.

 The safest way to prevent exposure to blood in the work environment is to take universal precaution.
 Universal precaution means to treat all blood and body fluids/ materials as if it is infectious.
-OSHA states that universal precaution should always be followed.
+OSHA states that universal precaution should always be followed because some infectious diseases have a window period, patients may not disclose they have a disease or the patient may not even know they have a disease.
+It is important to follow these precautions for all patients as they may not know they are infectious.
 Following universal precaution means to wear proper protection equipment and to follow infection control protocols.
 These precautions must be practiced if you are exposed to blood on a regular basis, or rare situations such as an injury to a co-worker.

 MOST HARMFUL DISEASES TO HEALTHCARE WORKERS